hayasam/megal-tr/Megamodels-For-Non-Software-People.md

 This document tries to illustrate our (usually CS/Software based) understanding of megamodels with a real world example most people should be familliar with.

+## Megamodeling in 1 Sentence

+*Megamodels try to broaden the understanding and insight of the modeled domain; usually an one that involves some kind of engineering.*

 ## Houses

 Modern houses are fairly complex works of engineering.